 As you can see, many of these specializations lean toward digital design.
 Employers are placing a premium on ensuring internet users’ interactions and experiences with their websites or applications are both intuitive and aesthetically pleasing.

-5. What education and training do graphic designers need?
+5. What education and experience do graphic designers need?

 For any graphic designer looking to enter the field, there are a few key factors employers consider.

 While it may be tempting to forego a formal education and try to become a self-taught designer, there are some good reasons to be wary of this approach.
 For one, the BLS reports graphic designers typically need a Bachelor’s degree in design or a related field.1

 This is a tried-and-true approach for job-seekers in all industries.
 A graphic design internship shows employers you’ve handled yourself well in a professional environment.
 Often this experience also provides you an opportunity to build your portfolio with real-life work examples.

 If possible, you should try to build up a variety of different types of design projects for your portfolio.
 Versatility is valuable, particularly for smaller employers that may not have the resources to hire a full team of specialized designers.
 If you intend on pursuing a specialization, make sure your expertise is well-supported in your portfolio of work.

 6. Where do graphic designers work?

 Graphic designers can work nearly anywhere—particularly as more employers embrace remote work.
 But similar to most professional-service jobs, employers tend to be concentrated in areas with larger populations.
-Most of these jobs can be categorized into three categories: in-house, agency and freelance.
+Most of these jobs can be divided into three categories: in-house, agency and freelance.

 For a more in-depth look at the different work settings, check out our article: Where Do Graphic Designers Work?
 In-House vs. Agency vs. Freelance.

 So how much do graphic designers make?
-You now have your answer, and the answers to other important questions you should be asking.
-But there is still a lot you don’t know about being a graphic designer.
+You now have the information you were seeking, and the answers to other important questions you should be asking.
+But there is still a lot you don’t know about a career in graphic designer.